remarkjs/remark/packages/remark-cli/readme.md

 > 💡 **Tip**: add ESLint and such in the `format` script too.

-Observe that the above change adds a `format` script, which can be run with `npm run format`.
+The above change adds a `format` script, which can be run with `npm run format`.
 It runs remark on all markdown files (`.`) and rewrites them (`--output`).
 Run `./node_modules/.bin/remark --help` for more info on the CLI.